fabarea/lesson-learnt/public/bash.learn.md

 ---
 date: 2019-11-21T11:34:32+01:00
-title: Bash - my hate-love donkey
+title: Bash - my stubborn donkey
 tags:
   - bash
   - shell
 ---

-My hate-love donkey
+My stubborn donkey
 ==========================

-Bash is like a donkey - although I like these animals very much - very **stuborn** but at the same time **very useful**.
+Bash is like a donkey - although I like these animals very much - very **stubborn** but at the same time **very useful**.
 Writing bash scripts is a quite a frustrating experience if I am honest.
 Bash makes things hard and inflexible.
 It looks however as a necessary pain since bash is installed and is the default shell on almost every distributions.
 This is the garantee that it will work.
 I am often looking for alternatives (such as [OSH shell](https://www.oilshell.org/blog/2018/01/28.html)) or hoping bash would improve to offer a better user experience.
 We have [bash 5](https://itsfoss.com/bash-5-release/) recently released but don't see any roadmap although the development looks active.
 Let see how it will evolve...

 Anyway here are a few notes and resources I gathered to make my life easier.
 Also, worth to be mentioned, [the jetbrains bash plugin](https://plugins.jetbrains.com/plugin/4230-bashsupport/) is very useful associated with the bash linter.
 It provides many tips and tricks that an occasional "basher" would not know.